Top 10 Sunny Day Ideas in Dorset

 Or head to a castle that needs a little more imagination such as Maiden Castle, Lamberts Castle or Eggardon Hill Fort…these are the ancient hillforts of Dorset.
 While you won’t find an actual castle, you will find an absolutely stunning view!

-Uncover a beautiful garden
+Uncover a beautiful garden in Dorset

-A sunny day is the perfect opportunity to wander the manicured lawns and admire the stunning borders of some of Dorset’s finest manor houses and gardens
+A sunny day is the perfect opportunity to wander the manicured lawns and admire the stunning borders of some of Dorset’s finest manor houses and gardens.

 There are gardens of all shapes, sizes and styles from the grand and formal to the down right sub-tropical, ones with giant topiary and ones housing the National Waterlily Collection.